 Health care professionals respond to their fair share of cardiac arrest cases.
-According to the American Heart Association, more than 209,000 people suffer in-hospital cardiac arrest (IHCA) annually.
+According to the International Liaison Committee on Resuscitation, more than 209,000 people suffer in-hospital cardiac arrest (IHCA) annually.
 That’s nearly two out of five total cardiac arrests in the country.
 Unlike out-of-hospital cardiac arrest (OHCA), survival rates are higher at 24.8 percent, more than double the OHCA rate.
 The ability of professionals to respond with advanced life-saving measures, forming the components of Advanced Cardiac Life Support (ACLS), is responsible for the stark difference.
 As a result, more people are turning to ACLS Online Certification to save lives, but participation in ACLS online can be challenging.

 Students must understand time management.
 They must spend time studying independently, and they must still manage to connect digital knowledge to the real world.
 To improve their chances of success, students should follow these 10 tips.